DDD Eligibility for Adults With Special Needs

 - Prevocational Training

 - Supported Employment

-Finally, here are some examples of annual budget allocations for clients:
+Finally, below are some examples of budget allocations for clients: